treefrogframework/treefrog-framework/docs/user-guide/en/generator/index.md

 ## About the T_CONTROLLER_EXPORT Macro

-The controller class that you created in the generator, will have added a macro called T_CONTROLLER_EXPORT.
+The controller class that you have created in the generator, will have added a macro called T_CONTROLLER_EXPORT.

-In Windows, the controller is a single DLL file, but in order to be available from outside the classes and functions of these, we need to define it with a keyword __declspec called (dllexport).
-The T_CONTROLLER_EXPORT macro is then replaced with this keyword.
+In Windows, the controller is a single DLL file, but in order to the classes and functions of these available from outside, we need to define it with a keyword __declspec called (dllexport).
+The T_CONTROLLER_EXPORT macro is then replaced with this keyword. <br>
 However, nothing is defined in the T_CONTROLLER_EXPORT in Linux and Mac OS X installations, because a keyword is unnecessary.

 ```
  #define T_CONTROLLER_EXPORT
 ```

-In this way, the same source code is used, and you are thus able to support multiple platforms.
+In this way, the same source code is used and you are thus able to support multiple platforms.